AI writes code. Humans write software.

 Git for code.
 Igni for intent.

-Every implementation is full of judgment: tradeoffs, constraints, patterns, exceptions.
-Today those calls happen inside runs, memory files, and diffs.
+But every implementation exposes choices: constraints, tradeoffs, patterns, exceptions.
+Today those choices get buried in runs, memory files, and diffs.

 Not better context.
 Infrastructure for intent.